 15.3.
 Coherence - cross domain

-STI surveys are fully harmonized with the requirements of EU-STS Regulation, Annex D. In addition, quarterly statistics of distributive trade and monthly retail trade turnover index (RTI) are mutually consistent and there is no significant deviation in the trend of the turnover indices.
-Approximately, it is possible to compare data from STI surveys with the annual data of the Structural Business Statistics and the National Accounts, and in most cases, the data are consistent
+STI surveys are fully harmonised with the requirements of EU Regulation 2019/2152 on European business statistics and Commission Implementing Regulation 2020/1197.
+Approximately, it is possible to compare data from STI surveys with the annual data of the Structural Business Statistics and the National Accounts, and in most cases, the data are consistent.

 15.4.
 Coherence - internal